Francisco R. Santos

-Francisco "Frank" Rivera Santos (October 1, 1930 – August 9, 1993) was a Guamanian politician serving in 12 consecutive Guam Legislatures.
+Francisco "Frank" Rivera Santos (October 1, 1930 – August 9, 1993) was a Guamanian politician who recently serving in 12 consecutive Guam Legislatures.
+He previously served as commissioner of Sinajana from 1966 to 1968.

 Early life

-Francisco Rivera Santos was born October 1, 1930, in Guam to Jesus Aflague Santos (1901–1951) and Isabel Rivera Santos (1905–1990).
-Francisco R. Santos later attended George Washington High School on Guam.
-Francisco R. Santos had many chances to go to a college but he turned them all down.
-Soon after high school he met Isabel B. Santos after dating for a while they then got married.
-Shortly after had five children.
+Francisco Rivera Santos was born October 1, 1930, in Guam to Jesus Aflague Santos and Isabel Rivera Santos.
+He attended George Washington High School on Guam.
+He married Isabel B. Santos and they had five children.

 Guam Legislature

 Francisco R. Santos ran as a Democrat for a seat the Guam Legislature in 1970 and placed 8th in the General Election, winning a seat in the 11th Guam Legislature.
 Following his first election, he was reelected 11 times and served until his death in 1993.
 His son, Francis E. Santos ran for and won his vacated seat.